 Wilmslow Road G Main River; Micker Brook July 2019 flood outline exceeds extent of current 1 in 1000 flood extents e.g. properties on Broadway Avenue flooded.
 2019 flood extent may have been increased by upstream blockage release at Brook House, The Demmings.
-1. Update hydraulic model of this reach (including resurvey as appropriate to monitor accumulated debris); validate against 2019 event.
-2. Promote removal of debris by riparian owner.
-3. Update flood mapping for this reach; was 2019 flood extent due to blockage(s) and/or surges from blockage release from upstream.
-4. If required review options for Flood Risk Management Scheme in reach and/or upstream flood management.
-5. If required promote appropriate FRMS.
-EA with support from LLFA; note actions link with Apps C, E and F. Borrowdale Avenue Н SW from railway Combined sewers overwhel med by railway runoff.
+Update hydraulic model of this reach (including re- survey as appropriate to monitor accumulated debris); validate against 2019 event.
+Promote removal of debris by riparian owner.
+Update flood mapping for this reach; was 2019 flood extent due to blockage(s) and/or surges from blockage release from blockage release from upstream.
+If required review options for Flood Risk Management flood management.
+If required promote appropriate FRMS.
+EA with support from LLFA; note actions link with Apps C, E and F. Borrowdale Avenue Η SW from railway Combined sewers overwhel med by railway runoff.
 SW runoff from railway appears to overwhelm UU combined drainage.
 Investigation is required to confirm what the Network Rail drainage arrangements are intended to be, their current state and to remediate if necessary.
 UU may have an input due to the foul flooding reported.
 LLFA should coordinate.
 Network Rail/UU.
 UU to coordinate.
 High Lane I Surface water sewers Flooding on Cromley Road likely caused by surcharge in UU SW drainage.
 Review and report on drainage network and capacity.
 UU with support from Highways Torkington and Hazel Grove J Main River Torkington Brook Surface water sewers.
 Flooding on Hazelwood Road likely caused by surcharge at culvert entrance below Clarendon Road.
 Regular inspection and maintenance of culvert entrance.
-EA/Highways Bean Leach Road Κ Main River; Poise Brook Flooding from surface water sewer and highway gullies EA flood mapping inconsistent with 2019 flood extents.
+EA/Highways Bean Leach Road К Main River; Poise Brook Flooding from surface water sewer and highway gullies EA flood mapping inconsistent with 2019 flood extents.
 When capacity of Bean Leach Road bridge over Poise Brook is exceeded, excess flow runs along the road (bypassing 3rd party defences) and spills off road into Minsmere Walks and adjacent property.
 Exceedance flow surcharges highway and SW drainage systems leading to flooding of properties on Shearwater and adjacent roads.
 Siltation at UU SW outfall restricting discharge?
-1. Consider fitting non return valves to UU SW outfall?
-2. As possible 'quick win' consider highway surface modification (speed table?) to ensure Poise brook exceedance flow is tipped to the downstream brook and links with 3rd party defence structure.
-3. Update hydraulic model of this reach (including resurvey as appropriate to monitor siltation); validate against 2019 event.
-4. Update flood mapping for this reach.
-5. Review options for Flood Risk Management Scheme in reach and/or upstream flood management.
-6. Promote appropriate FRMS.
+Consider fitting non return valves to UU SW outfall?.
+Consider highway surface modification (speed table?) to ensure Poise brook exceedance flow is tipped to the downstream brook and links with 3rd party defence structure.
+Update hydraulic model of this reach (including re- survey as appropriate to monitor siltation); validate against 2019 event.
+Update flood mapping for this reach.
+Review options for Flood Risk Management Scheme in reach and/or upstream flood management.
+Promote appropriate FRMS.
 EA with support from LLFA, UU and Highways